bouzouidja/MobilityDB-AWS/README.md

 ### Deploy our scaleMobilityDB image using the kubectl

 We have prepared a manifest yaml file that define the environment of our workload mobilityDB.
 It contain the basics information and configuration in order to configure our Kubernetes cluster.
-The deployment instance used to specify the scale-mobilitydb docker image and mount volume path.
+The deployment instance used to specify the mobilitydb-on-aws docker image and mount volume path.
 Finnaly the number of replications to our deployment in order to increase the availability.

 configMap instance defined the environement information (postgres user, password, database name).